pd

 Bases:

-**kwargs – Keyword arguments passed on to the
+None.**kwargs (Any) – Keyword arguments are pass on to func.

 - Parameters: